Pair creation by time-dependent electric fields: Analytic solutions: Introduction

 To explain what this means in physical terms, let us consider a large (boundary conditions are disregarded) capacitor charged so that the electric field is $\bm E$.
 We shall compare two cases.
 In the first case, the electric field is primordial, it existed always.
 In the second case, the capacitor has been continuously charged until at $t=0$ the field reached the desired value $\bm E$.
 The creation of pairs in the first case, i.e. for the time-independent electric field, was calculated by Schwinger \cite{s} whose analytical formula has a characteristic essential singularity as a function of the field strength $\mathcal E$.

-The removal of the Schwinger singularity appearing in the title has the following meaning.
-Consider the observer who at time $t=0$ can measure the strength of the electric field and the number of pairs but does not have information about the past history.
+Consider now the observer who at time $t=0$ can measure the strength of the electric field and the number of pairs but does not have information about the past history.
 This observer can plot the number of pairs as a function of the field strength and find out whether this dependence shows the singular behavior characteristic for the Schwinger solution.
 We show with the help of exact analytic solutions that the singularity will not be found if the field has been turned on adiabatically.
+In this case the Schwinger singularity is not present.
 The formulas that describe the total pair production for an adiabatically switched field are analytic in the field strength---they can be expanded in the field strength into a convergent power series---for every finite value of the parameter $b$, that sets the time scale of the charging process.
 The Schwinger singularity in the field strength appears now as a singularity in $b$.
 Thus, the essential singularity found by Schwinger is to be attributed entirely to rather unphysical assumptions that the field has infinite duration or that it has been suddenly switched on.

 The production of pairs by an adiabatic perturbation may seem impossible since there is an energy gap of $2mc^2$ between the vacuum state and the state with one pair.
 Therefore, it would seem that under an adiabatic perturbation the vacuum will not change.
 However, these doubts should disappear when one realizes that pair production by a constant electric field is due to tunneling.
 Arbitrarily weak electric field can produce an arbitrarily large difference in potential energy for a sufficiently large separation.
 When this difference in potential energy exceeds the value $2mc^2$, pairs are created.